 Investors: Frequently Asked Questions

-- Q: When was General Motors Company’s public offering?
+- Q: Does General Motors Company’s common stock pay a dividend?

 - Q: Who is General Motors Company’s stock transfer agent and what is their role?